Last Updated on June 24, 2019 by Ellen Christian

 Finding paleo desserts is something that I’ve been struggling with.
 I don’t have a huge sweet tooth but every now and then I would like something more than a piece of fruit to snack on.
 I don’t always have time to make a complicated paleo dessert using alternative flours, etc. I want something that will be relatively quick and easy.
 An added plus would be paleo desserts that I can make in the crock pot.
 When I received The Paleo Slow Cooker for a feature on this site, I immediately started looking for paleo desserts.
+This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 I made about a quarter of this recipe since it was only me enjoying it.
 It still came out perfectly in the slow cooker so whether it’s you or a crowd, feel free to adjust down if you need to.
 I left out the coconut rum that the recipe called for since we do not drink or use alcohol in our home.
 Supposedly, you can purchase coconut cream in some grocery stores.
 Of course, our little grocery store did not have it so I made my own by using the thick part of canned coconut milk whipped with a tiny bit of added stevia.
 It’s not an exact replacement for whipped cream but it’s not a bad alternative.